HOMEWIKITOPICS› MODEL ORGANISM DATABASES

 Current understanding

-Model organism databases serve as community resources that aggregate multi-study datasets — transcriptomics, population genetics, functional annotation, and genome architecture — into a unified, queryable interface.
+Model organism databases serve as community resources that aggregate multi-study datasets — transcriptomics, population genetics, functional annotation, and genome architecture — into a unified, searchable interface.
 By centralizing data across experiments, these databases enable cross-study comparisons that individual analyses cannot support, and they lower the barrier for researchers who lack specialized bioinformatics expertise.

 A recent example of this approach is CaveCrawler, a Shiny-based web analysis suite built around Astyanax mexicanus (the Mexican tetra), a leading model for studying the evolution of cave-associated traits.
 CaveCrawler integrates transcriptomic and population genetic data from multiple cavefish and surface-fish populations, enriches them with Gene Ontology (GO) term information, and includes genome architecture data — all accessible through an interactive browser interface.
 The tool was explicitly designed to support “unique biological inferences from cross-study patterns,” recognizing that individual datasets are most powerful when interpreted in a shared analytical context.
 Perry et al. 2022, Finding 1